 35. Claudie Pierlot

 Style: Claudie Pierlot sells a collection of beautiful neutral pieces that are all classic.
-This is one of the best French fashion brands to invest in long-term because many of these pieces will for years; Claudie Pierlot sells very classic trends.
+This is one of the best French fashion brands to invest in long-term because many of these pieces will for years; Claudie Pierlot sells very classic trends in French style.

 Style: Veja sneakers are a must-have for any French woman.
 They’re perfect with a simple outfit of jeans and a blouse or a flowery dress.